 Then this cat told me he has a very good place in the smith’s household, where all call him Smokie.

-But when it’s cold he stays in their shop [the smithy] and deals with rats and mice there.
+When it’s cold he stays in their shop [the smithy] and deals with rats and mice there.
 He is accustomed to the shop noise, and there’s a hole cut in the door for him so he might go from shop to house as he pleases.

 Then came musick to mine ears.